-Because a 2017 Subaru Forester or creative writing yale university can still drive even with these little dents and dings, plenty of people will simply let them go, but here at Lester Glenn Subaru, we suggest not putting them off for too long.
+Because a 2017 Subaru Forester or 2017 Subaru Outback can still drive even with these little dents and dings, plenty of people will simply let them go, but here at Lester Glenn Subaru, we suggest not putting them off for too long.
 Small problems can turn to big problems very quickly if they aren’t taken care of reasonably quickly.

 Take those small scratches.
 The full-proof test for this is to run your finger along the scratch.
 If you can feel the scratch, you will need to take it in for professional repair at our Lester Glenn Subaru service center, because ignoring it could lead to rust.
 Rusty cars don’t do particularly well on the resale market.